 Meanwhile, it came clear that Crown Prince Mohammed bin Salman did not purchase that painting when a Saudi official gave a statement to Reuters.
 He said that the Abu Dhabi Department of culture and tourism had subsequently asked Prince Badr to act as an intermediary purchaser.

 The Reuters news agency stated, “A UAE government official confirmed that the painting belongs to the Abu Dhabi Government which will be displayed at the Louvre Abu Dhabi (an art and civilization museum).”

-Yes, they are famous for doing wealthy business deals but this news has no on-the-record official backing so we may call it a rumor still.
+Yes, they are famous for doing wealthy business deals but this news has no other record or official backing so we may call it a rumor still unless proved otherwise.